nogu3/dotfiles/README.md

 ### nvim
 1. install telescope.nvim
+1. repare autoindent
+  1. not tab. space
+  1. shift indent when comment
 1. lazygit on nvim
 1. run ale
 1. to hankaku when insert mode to normal mode